mlfaw/mmcs/README.md

 - Media importing/hashing can be sped up.
 - I want to make it my own.

-Platform support priority notes:
+Platform support:
-1. is Windows 10 (completely updated).
-The long-path limit can be removed too in Windows 10...
-God bless...
-2. is Windows 7...
-Direct2D and really every other API is supported by Windows 7 IF the "Platform Update for Windows 7" is installed... which it should be.
-3. is Linux & X11.
-Might want a GUI toolkit for this...
-GTK+?
-4. is BSDs/Unices using X11.
-This should mostly come from the Linux/X11 port.
-There's a few annoying things such as openbsd not having a /proc/self/exe (to readlink() & grab binary path to determine if in portable mode)
-5. is Linux & Wayland.
-This can come from a GUI toolkit easily.
-GTK+ & Qt both have Wayland backends.
-6. is Windows 10 and UWP.
-Some Windows 10 versions prevent applications to be installed from outside the MS Store....
-7. macOS
-8. is NOT Windows 8.1/8/Vista/XP.
-They need to die.
+- Windows 10 is the main platform.
+Windows 7 will be supported too.
+- Linux with X11 and Wayland will be supported eventually likely through GTK+.
+- BSDs supported will follow the same GUI code as Linux.
+- Maybe support for Microsoft's UWP platform which is used on the Windows (10) Store.
+- macOS support is far, far away, if ever...

 Building:
-- For Windows: `.\polyglot_build.bat` (Powershell) or `polyglot_build.bat` (CMD Prompt)
-- For Linux: `./polyglot_build.bat`
+- Run `./polyglot_build.bat` in a terminal, Powershell, or Command Prompt.

 Dependencies:
 - `thirdparty/hash_functions/` needs to be the following repo https://github.com/mlfaw/hash_functions
 - `thirdparty/sqlite-amalgamation/` needs to be the latest SQLite amalgamation https://www.sqlite.org/download.html
 - `thirdparty/stb_image.h` is from https://github.com/nothings/stb
+- Disabled libraries ATM:
+  - LibreSSL - statically linked
+    - Built by `polyglot_build.bat` before the MMCS CMake superbuild is.
+    - Custom `FindOpenSSL.cmake` file used to link to libcurl & mmcs without modifying an external project's files.
+  - libcurl - statically linked
+    - Uses LibreSSL through modified CMAKE_MODULE_PATH to use custom `FindOpenSSL.cmake`
+    - Replace with another HTTP parser/library wrapped within libtls (HTTPS) / raw sockets (HTTP)?

 List of things to make/add/use:
 - Media decoders:
-  - jpg - libjpeg-turbo?
+  - jpg - libjpeg-turbo
-  - png - libpng?
+  - png - libpng
-  - gif
+  - gif - giflib
-  - webm / vp8 / vp9
+  - webm / vp8 / vp9 - libvpx(?) / libwebm
   - mkv
   - mp4
   - bmp